James Whelan (bishop): Resignation and legacy

 The suspicions of his political loyalties coupled with the stresses of being bishop prompted Whelan to submit his resignation as bishop of Nashville to the Vatican.
-On September 23, 1863, Pope Pius IX accepted the resignation and on February 12, 1864, appointed him as Titular Bishop of Diocletianopolis in Palaestina.
+On September 23, 1863, Pius IX accepted his resignation and on February 12, 1864, appointed him as Titular Bishop of Diocletianopolis in Palaestina.

 Whelan briefly retired to St. Joseph's Convent before taking up residence at St. Thomas Parish in Zanesville, Ohio.
 He devoted his time to theological, historical, and chemical studies, and published a defense of papal infallibility in 1871.

 James Whelan died on February 18, 1878, at age 54, in Zanesville.